where a LAWYER handles your case from start to settlementRequest Your Free Consultation Request Free Consultation

 Like many states in recent years, Nevada has passed laws requiring drivers in the state to have their motor vehicles undergo smog checks and other inspections before registering them.
 These requirements are meant to reduce emissions and help the environment.
-As of 2022, these are the car inspection laws and requirements that you must follow before you register and operate a motor vehicle in Nevada.
+In this guide, the Las Vegas car accident lawyers at Koch and Brim lay out the requirements for Nevada drivers.
+As of 2023, these are the car inspection laws and requirements that you must follow before you register and operate a motor vehicle in Nevada.

 Nevada law makes it mandatory to bring a vehicle in for certain inspections before you can register the car.
 The main inspection law has to do with smog and vehicle emissions, but this is only necessary if you are based in the areas of Clark or Washoe county.
 An emissions test measures the level of smog, or pollutants, released into the air by the vehicle.
 These pollutants include carbon monoxide and hydrocarbons.
 The state is working to reduce air pollution caused by these emissions through the Nevada Emission Control Program.
 This test must be performed to initially register a vehicle, as well as at each annual renewal.
 Your registration renewal notice will let you know if a new emissions test is required.